-The second chapter, Mentoring in practice, presents how mentoring in practice should be like, their key stages, how to be more empathic, how to detect the challenge mentee is facing, find the core problem and develop a new plan for improvement and final, monitoring.
+The second chapter, Mentoring in practice, presents how mentoring should be like in practice: their key stages, how to be more empathic, how to detect the challenges the mentee is facing, how to find the core problem and develop a new plan for improvement and finally, monitoring.

-Mentoring an entrepreneur course program, the third chapter of the Guide, provides information about possible mentoring models could be used while mentoring, process of dealing with stigma of failure that mentees are going through, framework for successful mentoring sessions, how to mentor using Business model canvas, and dos and don'ts of being a mentor to the entrepreneur.
+Mentoring an entrepreneur course program, the third chapter of the Guide, provides information about possible mentoring models that could be used while mentoring, the process of dealing with stigma of failure that mentees are going through, framework for successful mentoring sessions, how to mentor using Business model canvas, and dos and don'ts of being a mentor to the entrepreneur.

-Forth chapter, Practical questions and tools along the GROW model, gives detailed information on how the mentoring session can be done, with all possible questions and practical tool.
+The fourth chapter, Practical questions and tools along the GROW model, gives detailed information on how the mentoring session can be done, with all possible questions and practical tool.

-The final chapter, Support, contains all the institutions from the partner's countries that are connected with the entrepreneurship, second-chance entrepreneurship.
+The final chapter, Support, contains a list of institutions from the various partner countries that provide support to enterpreneurs.